tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 05 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 58 Seconds
 ### Report Long Description
-    \-When selecting the scope for this report, choose Include Primary Servers.
+    \- When selecting the scope for this report, choose Include Primary Servers.
     \- If you run the report on the Primary Servers instead of clients, you can avoid having duplicate jobs in the list, if a client is backed up by two Primary Servers.

 ## Job Summary by Server